Clavicle Fracture Open Reduction and Internal Fixation

 What happens during a clavicle fracture open reduction and internal fixation?

-Your doctor can help explain the details of your particular surgery.
-The details of
+Your surgeon can help explain the details of your particular surgery.
+The details

-surgeon and a team of specialized healthcare providers will do the procedure.
+surgeon with a team of specialized healthcare providers will do the procedure.
 The

 whole procedure may take a couple of hours.
 In general, you can expect the following: